Chef Carrie's Luscious Swiss Meringue Buttercream Recipe

 2. Whip with a whisk attachment on stand mixer until the mixture reaches room temperature and yields stiff peaks.

-4. Add any flavors at this point, if desired.
+4. Add flavors, if desired.

 Use immediately, refrigerate for up to two weeks, or freeze one month.